Evidlo/prelim/main.typ

   == 1D Retrievals <1d_retrieval>

     Early retrievals often relied on simple spherically symmetric 1D models of the exosphere.
-In cases where geocoronal studies were taken opportunistically (e.g. Galileo Earth flyby), measurements are often only available from a single vantage which has limited viewing geometry diversity.
+In cases where geocoronal studies were taken opportunistically (e.g. Galileo Earth flyby), measurements are often only available from a single vantage which has limited view geometry diversity.
     The assumption of spherically symmetry naturally produces a well-conditioned inverse problem from a single measurement taken at any vantage and avoids an underdetermined system (ill-posedness) by keeping model dimensionality low.

     A fundamental contribution to the field is the Chamberlain model, which is a spherically symmetric model derived from knowledge of motion of H atoms in the upper atmosphere (@earth_exosphere).
 Under Liouville's theorem, the model makes some simple assumptions about the trajectories followed by exospheric H atoms and derives a density distribution from the resulting PDE.